 Smooth and rich vanilla is discernible in the drydown.
 It’s fruity and spicy, without any of the sweetness often associated with this note.

-While Demachy emphasises the use of high-quality natural ingredients, it wouldn’t be Dior Sauvage* without a large dose of Ambroxan.
+While Demachy emphasizes the use of high-quality natural ingredients, it wouldn’t be Dior Sauvage without a large dose of Ambroxan.
 The synthetic form of the rare and costly ambergris is all woody muskiness, with impressive longevity and projection.

 Who Would Like It?

 Perhaps we should rather ask, who wouldn’t like it?
 Due to its ubiquity and men over-spraying it, it’s also equally unpopular and has come to represent a certain kind of alpha male in the minds of its detractors.